meteor/meteor/Development.md

 ### Running Meteor Tool tests

 While TinyTest and the `test-packages` command can be used to test internal Meteor packages, they cannot be used to test the Meteor Tool itself.
 The Meteor Tool is a node app that uses a home-grown "self test" system.
 For details on how to run Meteor Tool "self tests", please refer to the [Testing section of the Meteor Tool README](https://github.com/meteor/meteor/blob/master/tools/README.md#testing).

+### Continuous integration

+Any time a pull-request is submitted or a commit is pushed directly to the `devel` branch, continuous integration tests will be started automatically by the CI server.
+These are run by [Circle CI](https://circleci.com/) and defined in the [`circle.yml` file](./circle.yml) file.
+Even more specifically, the tests to run and the containers to run them under are defined in the [`/scripts/ci.sh`](scripts/ci.sh) script, which is a script which can run locally to replicate the exact tests.

+Not every test which is defined in a test spec is actually ran by the CI server.
+Some tests are simply too long-running and some tests are just no longer relevant.
+As one particular example, there is a suite of very slow tests grouped into a `slow` designator within the test framework.
+These can be executed by adding the `--slow` argument to the `self-test` command.

+> Please Note: Windows
+>
+> There is not currently a continuous integration system setup for Windows.
+Additionally, not all tests are known to work on Windows.
+If you're able to take time to improve those tests, it would be greatly appreciated.
+Currently, there isn't an official list of known tests which do not run on Windows, but a PR to note those here and get them fixed would be ideal!